andreahowes/WeatherApp/README.md

 # WeatherApp

-A Java application that tells the user the current temperature in Louisville.
+A Java application that tells the user the current temperature in any city.
 The API endpoints are secured with oAuth2.
 The user enters their clientId and password in exchange for a token that allows access to the resource server.